AmrSaber/redirector/readme.md

     # You can specify if this is a temp redirect or not per each redirect, this will overwrite the global temp-redirect option
     # Default: same value as global `temp-redirect` field
     temp-redirect: true

+    # Basic auth configuration, if this field is not provided, the redirection will be publicly available
+    auth:
+      # Required field, auth username
+      username: amr-saber

+      # Required field, auth password
+      password: 1234

+      # Optional field, the realm for the basic auth
+      # Default value: "Restricted"
+      realm: my-realm
 ```

 ### Redirection Notes